 Payments for most fees are accepted electronically.
 Payment, in a clearly marked envelope, can also be deposited with documents in secure drop boxes located outside of City Hall.

 Please call (248) 524-3419 for an appointment with our staff, or email FireMarshal@troymi.gov for more information.

 Peter Hullinger | Fire Chief

-Annual Report 2016
+2020 Annual Report

-In addition to administrative support, career staff members provide required firefighter training; public education; plan review; inspection and code enforcement; permitting; equipment acquisition and maintenance; hazardous material reporting; and emergency management planning to support the department and comply with both state and local mandates.
+In addition to administrative support and emergency incident response, career staff members provide required firefighter training; community risk reduction; plan review; inspection and code enforcement; permitting; equipment acquisition and maintenance; hazardous material reporting; and emergency management planning to support the department and comply with both state and local mandates.

 The Troy Fire Department accepts applications for volunteer firefighters based on availability.